Learn how to build a salad that is both delicious and filling!

 Pick Your Protein

-Adding protein can turn a simple side salad into a satisfying main course.
-An easy way to pack in some protein is to use up any leftovers in the fridge from a previous dinner like grilled chicken.
-Protein-rich options like fish, canned tuna, turkey or hard boiled egg are great picks.
-Topping your salad with some cheese or a Greek yogurt-based dressing can pack on both protein and flavor.
-You can also consider including plant-based proteins like canned beans, lentils, marinated tofu or tempeh for added nutrition.
-For a last-minute lunch, I like to toss a can of drained and rinsed chickpeas with any leftover veggies that I have in the fridge.
+Adding protein can elevate a simple side salad into a satisfying main course.
+A great way to boost your protein intake is to use any leftovers from a previous dinner, like grilled chicken.
+Protein-rich options such as fish, canned tuna, turkey, or hard-boiled eggs are excellent choices.
+Topping your salad with cheese or a Greek yogurt-based dressing can add both protein and flavor.

 Toss In Some Grains